 How the Realtor® can help the lawyer, so the transaction is successful:

 - Review the Real Property Report to ensure its current

 - Send the conveyancing letter and contract to the lawyer early

-- Provide Realtor®'s contact information in order to ask questions or for releasing key
+- Provide Realtor®'s contact information to ask questions or to release key

 - Only phone for key releasing if it is noon and you have not heard from us

 - Provide vital information about you – availability, contact information, marital status

 - Provide condominium management information to obtain the estoppel certificate and amount of fees